Blynkosaur/Blynkosaur/README.md

 ###

-<p align="left">My name is Bryan and I'm a SWE student at UWaterloo in September, from Montreal.</p>
+<p align="left">My name is Bryan and I'm a SWE student at UWaterloo, from Montreal.</p>

 ###